MurphyPone/murphypone.github.io/src/content/presidents.md

 ## Presidency

-- Underwood-Simmons Act - lowered tariffs enacted by previous Republican legislations and presidencies
+- Underwood-Simmons Act - lowered tariffs enacted by previous Republican legislatures and presidencies
 - Federal Reserve Act of 1913 - established several national banks, reclaiming control of the American economy from private bankers
 - Establishment of the Federal Trade Commission - extension of antitrust movement aimed at restricting huge businesses
 - Clayton Antitrust Act - protected labor unions and small agrarian businesses from the Sherman Antitrust Act being used against them